Birth Control Options

 Vaginal Ring.
 NuvaRing is a 2-inch flexible ring that contains both estrogen and progestin (etonogestrel).
 It is inserted into the vagina.
 Women can insert the ring by themselves once a month and take it out at the end of the third week to allow menstruation.
 It works well and may cause less irregular bleeding than oral contraceptives.
-Some women find it uncomfortable, and a few have reported vaginal irritation and discharge, but such problems rarely cause a woman to discontinue use.
-As with the patch, NuvaRing may put women who use it at higher risk for blood clots than oral contraceptives.
+Side effects include vaginal infections, irritation, and discharge.
+As with the patch, NuvaRing may pose a higher risk for blood clots than oral contraceptives.

 Implant contraception involves inserting a rod under the skin.
 The rod releases tiny amounts of the hormone progestin into the bloodstream.

 The first implant was the Norplant system, which used six rods that contained levonorgestrel.
 Due in part to serious complications, Norplant was withdrawn from the U.S. market in 2002.
 The main complication was difficulty inserting and, in particular, removing the rods.
 (Many women experienced scarring.)
 In addition, some women who used Norplant experienced heavy irregular bleeding.
 A two-rod implant called Jadelle is sold in other countries, but not the United States.